byuccl/f4pga-classroom/Setup_And_Tutorials/Step2_0_Testing_Your_Own_Designs.md

 This will set up your environment needed to run the tools.
 You need only do this one time each time you log in.
 You can tell it has been done if you see an `(xc7)` to the left of the command prompt in your Linux command line shell.
 This is a sign that the last step (running conda to activate the environment) has been run.

 Also, you are going to do this each time you want to work with the F4PGA tools.
 A great way to make this easy to do is to do the following in your Linux home directory: (1) select and copy the above commands, (2) open a text editor and paste them into it, (3) save the with a name such as `f4pga.sh`.
-Instead you can move the file from your directory to the root.
-Execute: `mv ~/220-myusername/Setup_and_Tutorials/bin/env_f4pga.sh ~/f4pga.sh` This will move the file, so you can activate it with `source ~/f4pga.sh`.
+We also have this script inculded in your classroom repository in `mv ~/220-myusername/Setup_and_Tutorials/bin/env_f4pga.sh`.
+You can execute it from here, or move it to your home directory with `mv ~/220-myusername/Setup_and_Tutorials/bin/env_f4pga.sh ~/f4pga.sh` This will move the file, so you can activate it with `source ~/f4pga.sh`.

 In the future any time you want to activate your environment you can then type `source ~/f4pga.sh` and it will activate the environment and set things up to run F4PGA.
 And, if for some reason you want to de-activate the environment later you can do so by typing: `conda deactivate`.
 If this confused you ask a TA for help setting up your `f4pga.sh` environment.